nodeshift/tutorial/cloud-native/README.md

 Before getting started, make sure you have the following prerequisites installed on your system.

-1. Install [Node.js 16](https://nodejs.org/en/download/) (or use [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) for linux, mac or [nvm-windows](https://github.com/coreybutler/nvm-windows#installation--upgrades) for windows)
+1. Install [Node.js 16](https://nodejs.org/en/download/) (or use [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) for Linux, macOS or [nvm-windows](https://github.com/coreybutler/nvm-windows#installation--upgrades) for Windows)
 1. Podman v4 (and above)
    - **On Mac**: [Podman](https://podman.io/getting-started/installation#macos)
-   - **On Windows**: Skip this step, as for installing Podman you will get prompt during Podman Desktop installation.
+   - **On Windows**: Skip this step, as for installing Podman you will get a prompt during Podman Desktop installation.
    - **On Linux**: [Podman](https://podman.io/getting-started/installation#installing-on-linux)
 1. Podman Desktop
    - **On Mac**: [Podman Desktop](https://podman-desktop.io/downloads/macOS)